grinnell-cs/csc151-images/pages/syllabus.md

 **The Instructor, course staff, and other resources**

 When contacting the course staff, please use direct messages (DM) on Microsoft Teams.
 While we will generally not respond immediately—--we generally check our messages at fixed times throughout the day—--we will prioritize responses to student questions over Teams versus queries sent through other means, *e.g.*, email.

 The **course mentor** also holds weekly *mentor sessions* outside of regular class time.
-In these sessions, the mentor guides you through practice problems designed to help you master the material and answer any questions you have about the material.
-I highly recommend you attend each of these sessions, even if you feel like you understand the material.
+In these sessions, the mentor guides you through practice problems designed to help you master the material and answer any questions you have about the material. **I highly recommend you attend each of these sessions**, even if you feel like you understand the material.
 You never know what you don't know, and the purpose of these sessions is to bring these blind spots to light!

 The CS department provides **evening tutors** from 7--10 p.m. most nights of the week (Sunday through Thursday).
 I encourage you to make use of the evening tutors.

 The CS department also provides **individual tutors** as needed.
 If you find yourself struggling with the material, please let me know and I'll work with our peer education coordinator to get one assigned to you.

-Finally, if you would like to discuss things in more detail—--course content, more general questions about computer science, or other things—--feel free to schedule a (virtual) meeting with me, either [during office hours](https://bit.ly/book-samr) or, if those don't work, by sending me a message with available times.
+Finally, if you would like to discuss things in more detail—--course content, more general questions about computer science, or other things—--feel free to schedule a meeting with me, either [during office hours](https://bit.ly/book-samr) or, if those don't work, by sending me a message with available times.

 Note that if I find that you have fallen behind on assignments or are showing difficulty on quizzes or learning assessments, I will invite you to meet with me.
 Please accept those invitations; they are intended to be supportive, not punative.